SenseNet/sncom-resources/_drafts/2018-06-13-upgrade-sensenet-6-to-7.md

 - it is a lot easier to participate in the dev process by monitoring our repositories on [GitHub](https://github.com/SenseNet) and contributing to our source code

 ### A new UI development approach
-In sensenet 7 projects the UI is created using modern technologies (like a one-page application with React or ASP.NET MVC) instead of ASP.NET *WebForms* (and portlets and ascx controls) which is still available as a legacy technology but *should not be used in new projects* - please use one of our many [front-end libraries](/blog/2018/02/21/scoped-packages) that let you compose UI elements in a flexible way.
+In sensenet 7 projects the UI is created using modern technologies (like a single-page application with React or ASP.NET MVC) instead of ASP.NET *WebForms* (and portlets and ascx controls) which is still available as a legacy technology but *should not be used in new projects* - please use one of our many [front-end libraries](/blog/2018/02/21/scoped-packages) that let you compose UI elements in a flexible way.

 > After upgrading please consider replacing your existing UI gradually with a new one built on newer technologies.